Committee Members

 Salma Yasmeen

-Salma has lots of experience in the health and care systems and leading organisational innovation and change.
-She works in the NHS, where she is an executive lead for strategy, change, communications and inequalities.
+Salma has lots of experience in the health and care systems and leading organisational innovation and change and developing partnerships across different sectors and services.

 Salma is passionate about public services.
 She is interested in how they address inequalities and enable everyone to live a safe, connected, meaningful and healthy life.